← Back to Blog

 JetBot (jetbot.org) is an educational robot platform originally designed for the now-discontinued Jetson Nano.
 While the newer NVIDIA Jetson Orin Nano Super Developer Kit (8GB) offers significantly more computing power, the official JetBot project hasn't been updated since February 2021.
 The existing documentation only provides an outdated parts list for the Orin Nano, with no software support outside of some other forked repos.

 After extensive testing and code modifications, I successfully adapted JetBot to run on the Orin Nano, including all the original Jupyter notebooks.
-This post shares my implementation to help others bring their JetBots into the modern era.
+This post shares my implementation to help others build their JetBots with the newer hardware.

 The Power Challenge

 The biggest hurdle I encountered was the power requirements.
-The original Nano runs on 5V, while the Orin Nano requires 9-18V.
-Combined with the motor controller and motor requirements, most standard 10,000mAh USB power banks can't deliver this higher voltage reliably.
+The original Nano runs on 5V, while the Orin Nano requires 9-20V.
+Combined with the motor controller and motor requirements, standard 10,000mAh USB power banks can't deliver this higher voltage reliably.
 You can power one or the other, but not both.
-After testing numerous options (and making far too many returns to Amazon), I decided that the best solution would be dual power banks: one for the Orin Nano and one for the motors and controller.
-While this adds weight and complexity, the plus side is significantly longer runtime.
+After testing numerous options (and making far too many returns to Amazon), I decided that the best and easiest solution would be dual power banks: one for the Orin Nano and one for the motors and controller.
+While this adds weight and complexity, the plus side is longer runtime.
+Until someone starts selling a custom Power Delivery Board desinged for the Orin Nano, this is the best solution I could come up with.

 Model Redesign